welel/ask-website/README.md

 ```
 .
-├── ...
-├── ask				# Django project
+├── ask/			# Django project
-│   ├── ask 			# Configuration package
+│   ├── ask/			# Configuration package
-│   ├── core 			# Additional functions
+│   ├── core/ 			# Additional functions
+│   └── qa/ 		   # Django application
-│   ├── data			# Initial data for database
+├── data/			# Initial data for database
-│   ├── qa 			# Django application
-│   ├── feed_data_win.bat 		# A script for data loading
+├── scripts/		# Scripts for a project
 └── ...
 ```

 # About

 The project was created for educational purposes.
-The project took its start in the course of [Web Technologies](https://stepik.org/course/154) from Mail.ru Group.
+The project took its start in a course [Web Technologies](https://stepik.org/course/154) made by Mail.ru Group.